Meet the Team

 Fleur looks forward to fostering a strong relationship with you and your child throughout the year.

-Laura Nicholson: International Baccalaureate Middle Years Programme (MYP) Coordinator and Careers/College Counsellor
+Laura Nicholson: Assistant Deputy to the Principal, International Baccalaureate Middle Years Programme (MYP) Coordinator and Careers/College Counsellor

 Laura Nicholson is originally from England and comes from a strong background in curriculum management and administration.
 Having recently worked in two middle management roles and with staff from all levels, she has developed a supportive and highly collaborative teaching and leadership style that values change, diversity, and develops resilience.